1928 Facts, Fun Trivia and History

 Amos & Andy debuted on WMAQ in Chicago.

 Thomas Midgley and Charles Kettering invented Freon.
-Freon is now blamed for the depletion of the earth’s ozone shield, as well as being a handy portable air conditioning coolant.
+Freon is now blamed for the depletion of the earth’s ozone shield and being a handy portable air conditioning coolant.

-The fact that shaving doesn’t make hair grow back thicker, darker, or faster was first proven in a clinical study by Mildred Trotter.
+Shaving doesn’t make hair grow back thicker, darker, or faster, was first proven in a clinical study by Mildred Trotter.

-Although Levi Strauss first made his jeans in 1872, the company finally got around to trademarking the name (Levi’s™) in 1928.
+Although Levi Strauss first made his jeans in 1872, the company finally registered the name (Levi’s™) in 1928.
 He never married, so he never passed his ‘genes’ to children.